karava/stablo-pro/README.md

 ## Quick Start

-To use this template and configure sanity and deploying to vercel, we recommend the "One Click Deploy" method.
-Just follow the GUI and you will have an exact copy of what you see in the live demo .Using this method will automatically configure the following tasks for you.
+To use the Stablo Pro Template and configure Sanity & Vercel, we recommend the "One Click Deploy" method of Stablo Free Template First.
+It will help you to setup the following:

 - Signup/Login to Sanity CMS (if not already)
 - Create a Sanity Project